The TRIAD

 Park Vehicles Front-In

-Bloomsburg Police have adopted License Plate Recognition Technology (LPR) that uses cameras and optical character recognition (OCR) to translate vehicle plate images into a textual representation of the data.
+Bloomsburg University Police have adopted License Plate Recognition Technology (LPR) that uses cameras and optical character recognition (OCR) to translate vehicle plate images into a textual representation of the data.
 The technology allows officers to scan up to 1,400 license plates a minute, making the department more efficient.
 Vehicle license plates serve as the permit to park in faculty/staff/student lots.
 Because the vehicle license plate serves as the “hang tag,” the campus community must park in spaces front-in, rather than pulling through or backing into the space.
 Front end parking allows officers to be more efficient by the use of electronic license plate readers.

 Shuttle Bus Schedule